dns-king/RICE/README.md

 <li><b>Parsing process:</b> When a program written in Rice is executed, the ANTLR-generated lexer reads the source code and converts it into a stream of tokens.
 These tokens represent the basic building blocks of your language, such as keywords, identifiers, literals, and operators.
 <li><b>Building the Parse Tree:</b> The generated parser then takes the stream of tokens and constructs a parse tree based on the grammar rules.
 The parse tree represents the syntactic structure of the code, capturing how different language constructs are related to each other.
 <li><b>Translation to Java:</b> Once the parse tree is constructed, you can implement a custom Java code generator (or use ANTLR's built-in capabilities) that traverses the parse tree and generates equivalent Java code.
 This translation step ensures that the code written in Rice can be executed as Java code.
+<li><b>Execution:</b>
+After the code has been translated to Java, it is treated as regular Java code and can be executed by the Java Virtual Machine (JVM).
+The execution flow follows standard Java practices, allowing Rice to leverage the power of Java's runtime environment.

+So, Rice relies on ANTLR to define its grammar and generate the necessary lexer and parser code in Java.
+The parsed code is then translated into equivalent Java code, which can be executed using the Java Virtual Machine.
+This relationship has allowed me to create Rice while leveraging the flexibility and robustness of Java.

+# How to execute a Rice program